-1Paul teaches why it is necessary for the Christian to pass through fiery trials and how Christ is always merciful to us (w.3-4).
-There are some sufferings that we endure simply because we are human and subject to pain; but there are other sufferings that come because we are God's children and are serving Him (vv.5-6).
-The Corinthians were exposed to testings, not because they were especially wicked, but because tribulation is the portion of all believers and he knew they would be comforted by the Lord (v.7)

-Paul goes on to state that their sufferings were so horrible and so unbearable that death seemed certain, but it made them trust more in God as He saved them from death(vv.8-10).
-He asks the Corinthians to pray for him (v.11).
+Paul teaches why it is necessary for the Christian to pass through fiery trials and how Christ is always merciful to us (1:3-4).
+There are some sufferings that we endure simply because we are human and subject to pain; but there are other sufferings that come because we are God's children and are serving Him (1:5-6).
+The Corinthians were exposed to testings, not because they were especially wicked, but because tribulation is the portion of all believers, and he knew they would be comforted by the Lord (1:7).
+Paul goes on to state that their sufferings were so horrible and so unbearable that death seemed certain, but it made them trust more in God as He saved them from death (1:8-10).
+He asks the Corinthians to pray for him (1:11).
 God has to work in us before He can work through us.
 In times of suffering, most of us are prone to think only of ourselves and to forget others.
 However, suffering can help us minister to others.
-Paul experienced trouble, not as punishment for something he had done but as preparation for something he was yet going to do in ministering to others in need.
+Paul experienced trouble, not as punishment for something he had done ,but as preparation for something he was yet going to do in ministering to other's need (1:1-11)